open/close all folders

 - Image Song, Leitmotif, Non-Singing Voice

-- Mad Scientists Beautiful Daughters: Aya and Mai; subverted because they're not their father's biological daughters, nor are either of them blood-related.
+- Mad Scientists Beautiful Daughters: Aya and Mai for Dr. Kenzo Kobayashi; subverted because they're not their father's biological daughters, nor are either of them blood-related.

-- Magikarp Power: In-universe, Ryusei progressively becomes more skilled as a pilot in subsequent sequels for the Alpha and Original Generation games.
+- In-Universe, Ryusei progressively becomes more skilled as a pilot in subsequent sequels for the Alpha and Original Generation games.
 By the time he appears in Another Century's Episode: R, he's caught up with Kyosuke Nanbu in skill, while in Alpha 3 he's performing insane feats in little more than a custom R-Blade.
-In fact, he's likely the most skilled pilot Original Generation has to offer, but it takes him an entire series to showcase his full potential.
+In fact, he's one of most skilled pilots Original Generation has to offer, but it takes him an multiple installments to showcase his full potential.

-- In-game, the "Telekinesis" pilot skill can make him this.
-At the start and the middle of the game, Ryusei is a fairly mediocre pilot; by the end, when his Telekinesis level is high enough, his evasion goes through the roof, to the point where the SRX is rendered a Lightning Bruiser, a rarity among super robots.
+- Exemplified via Gameplay and Story Integration: the "Telekinesis" pilot skill can turn Ryusei into this - at the start and the middle of Alpha, Ryusei is a fairly mediocre pilot; by the end, when his Telekinesis level is high enough, his evasion goes through the roof, to the point where the SRX is rendered a Lightning Bruiser, a rarity among super robots.

 - Mecha Expansion Pack: "Plus" parts for the R-2 Powered, R-3 Powered and R-Gun Powered

-- Psychic Powers: With the exception of Rai, all members of the team are Psychodrivers in Alpha.
-Averted with Ingram and Viletta in Original Generation post Continuity Reboot, which serves as a plot point when Katina Tarask temporarily pilots the R-Gun in the first game.
-She's only able to because Ingram had it designed to be able to fire its Wave Motion Gun without a T-Link System so he could use it against his teammates later.
+- Psychic Powers: With the exception of Rai, all members of the team are "Psychodrivers" in Alpha.
+Averted with Ingram and Viletta in Original Generation post-Continuity Reboot, which serves as a Plot Point when Katina Tarask temporarily pilots the R-Gun in the first game.
+She's only able to because Ingram designed it to be able to fire its Wave Motion Gun without a T-Link System so he could use it against his teammates later.